-A multiple regression with Openness as the dependent variable and with attachment securitytemperament dimensions interaction, revealed that the addition of the interaction of attachment security with each of temperament dimensions did not significantly improve the fit for individual differences in Openness.
-Therefore, the relation between attachment security and extraversion was the same for individuals with different temperaments: high security levels were associated with high scores on Openness.
+A multiple regression with Openness as the dependent variable and with the inclusion of interactions between attachment security and the four temperament dimensions, revealed that the addition of the interaction terms did not account for a significant amount of additional variance in Openness scores.
+Therefore, the relation between attachment security and extraversion was not significantly different for individuals across the four temperament dimensions: higher security levels were associated with higher Openness scores.

 Discussion

-Previous studies have demonstrated the role for parental behavior as well as biological factors in individual differences in personality traits.
-The present findings provided support for these findings showing attachment security and temperament dimensions associated with personality traits.
-Specifically, it has been shown that attachment security accounted for individual differences among all personality domains of the FFM.
-Attachment security was positively associated with extraversion, agreeableness, conscientiousness, and openness, and negatively associated with neuroticism.
+Previous studies have demonstrated the role of parental behavior, as well as biological factors, in predicting individual differences in personality traits.
+The present study provided support for these findings by showing that attachment security and temperament dimensions were associated with personality traits.
+Specifically, the current study found that attachment security accounted for individual differences across all personality domains of the FFM.
+Attachment security was positively associated with Extraversion, Agreeableness, Conscientiousness and Openness, and negatively associated with Neuroticism.
 Based on the perspectives of both child and adult attachment, secure attachment is a crucial precondition for self-directed exploration (MacDonald, Berlow, & Thomas, 2013).
-Furthermore, DeYoung, Peterson, and Higgins (2002) proposed that the Big 5 traits are defined by two higher-order meta-traits labeled as stability and plasticity.
-Stability reflects one's motivation and ability to maintain stable relationships, and it is marked by higher scores on emotional stability (lower neuroticism), agreeableness, and conscientiousness.
-Whereas, plasticity reflects one's degree of flexibility in behavior and cognition, and it is marked by higher scores on extraversion and openness.
-Recently, Young, Simpson, Griskevicius, Huelsnitz, and Fleck (2019) conducted longitudinal study in which participant's early attachment status was assessed in the Strange Situation Procedure at 12 and 18 months, and personality was assessed on the Big 5 at age 32.
-Participants rated with secure attachment at infancy scored higher on agreeableness and conscientiousness, and lower on neuroticism, constitute the meta-trait of stability, but not those that constitute the meta-trait of plasticity.
+Furthermore, DeYoung, Peterson, and Higgins (2002) proposed that the Big Five traits are defined by two higher-order meta-traits labeled as stability and plasticity.
+Stability reflects one’s motivation and ability to maintain stable relationships, and it is marked by higher emotional stability (i.e., lower Neuroticism), Agreeableness, and Conscientiousness scores.
+On the other hand, plasticity reflects one’s degree of flexibility in behavior and cognition, and it is marked by higher scores on the Extraversion and Openness scales.
+Recently, Young, Simpson, Griskevicius, Huelsnitz, and Fleck (2019) conducted a longitudinal study in which participants’ early attachment styles were assessed using the Strange Situation procedure at 12 and 18 months, and their personalities were later assessed with the Big Five at age 32.
+Participants who were categorized as having a secure attachment in infancy scored higher on Agreeableness and Conscientiousness, and lower on Neuroticism – traits that reflect the meta-trait of stability – at 32 years old.
 The present study provided partial support for these findings.
-The current findings showed that attachment security was associated with the Big 5 traits, signifying its predictive value for individual differences in personality traits.
-Moreover, the present findings demonstrate the important role of attachment security in individual differences in the meta-traits of stability and plasticity.
-Thus far, the literature does not provide unequivocal results.
+The current findings showed that attachment security was associated with the Big Five traits, suggesting its ability to predict individual differences in personality traits.
+Moreover, the present findings demonstrated the important role of attachment security in predicting individual differences in the meta-traits of stability and plasticity.
+Thus far, the literature in the field provides similar results and conclusions.